Jayman2000/scene-2-uwmf/doc/Reference.md

 actually invisible.
 I called them that and later realized that they actually cause [the hall of mirrors effect].
 In the future, they’ll be renamed.

+## Custom UWMF properties

+Many of the scenes that you’ll build maps with have a property named “Custom Uwmf Properties”.
+That property is a [`Dictionary`].
+You can use it to access features of UWMF that Scene 2 UWMF doesn’t support yet.

+For example, [according to the UWMF spec, tiles can have a property named `comment`][UWMF comment].
+The Tile scene doesn’t have a property that corresponds to UWMF’s `comment` property.
+If you want to create a tile that has a `comment`, then here’s what you can do:

+1. Create a Tile.
+2. Select it.
+3. In the [Inspector][editor vocab], find the property named Uwmf Properties”.
+4. Click on “Dictionary (size 0)”.
+5. Set “New Key” to a `String` that says “comment”.
+Every custom property key should be a `String`.
+6. Set “New Value” to a `String` that says anything.
+[According the UWMF spec, `string` is the data type for `comment`.][UWMF comment] Other properties may use other data types.
+7. Click “Add Key/Value Pair”.

 ## Scenes used to build levels